About Cutline

 Cutline is in active development, with a focus on three core capabilities:

-We're also building deep integrations with AI coding tools via Model Context Protocol (MCP), so validation happens in your flow—not in a separate dashboard you forget to check.
+Deep integrations with AI coding tools via Model Context Protocol (MCP).
+Cutline injects production-ready constraints directly into Cursor, Claude Code, and Windsurf—so validation happens in your flow, not in a separate dashboard.

 Want to Chat?

-I'm always happy to talk about product validation, AI product taste, or building in the vibecoding era.
+I'm always happy to talk about safe vibecoding, production-ready AI code, or building with engineering rigor in the AI era.